soggybag/glitch-storm/README.md

 **Bytebeats** are tiny computer programs that generate sound — often surprisingly musical — using just a **single line of math**.

-Instead of using samples or instruments, they generate raw audio by computing a new number (a byte: `0–255`) for every tiny time step.
-These numbers are sent straight to the audio output — and voilà, you get sound!
+Instead of using samples or instruments, bytebeats generate raw audio by computing a new number (a byte: `0–255`) for every tiny time step.
+These numbers are sent straight to the audio output.

 ### 💡 The Basic Formula